 Keep track of everything related to the event and what follows, including medical bills, medical records, work injury reports, emails and other communication regarding your injury, and any other documentation.
 All of these items can be very valuable to a work injury case.

 If your loved one’s injury left them mentally or intellectually impaired, it is possible you can file a claim on their behalf.
-These situations can quickly become thorny and you’ll need an experienced attorney to help you sort out issues of guardianship and whether you are entitled to pursue a claim.
+These situations can quickly become thorny and you’ll need an experienced Austin wrongful death attorney to help you sort out issues of guardianship and whether you are entitled to pursue a claim.

 You can file for workers’ compensation death benefits or a wrongful death lawsuit if your loved one died as a result of their work injury.
 If workers’ compensation applies, then the death benefits may include reimbursement for funeral and burial costs, and 75 percent of the deceased’s average weekly wage, within certain maximums and minimums.
 The exact terms and payouts depend on whether there is a spouse, a remarried spouse, surviving children, and other factors.